mdevctl/mdevctl/README.md

 When a known parent device add udev event occurs (or, for more recent kernels, change events with MDEV_STATE values), mdevctl is called by a udev rule to create defined devices with "start": "auto" configured.
-The add and remove uevents for these devices are also handled by udev rules to integrate optional systemd support, allowing devices to be managed either through systemd or via mdevctl.

 mdevctl defines three classes of commands, those that manage device config files, those that manage the device itself, and listing